 Price Discrimination is one of the holy grails of pricing strategy.
-It involves maximising profit by segmenting customers and charging the maximum amount possible to each customer.
+It involves maximising profit by segmenting customers and charging the right amount possible to each customer.

 Suppose you are the commercial or revenue manager at a gym.
 There are typically 2 types of residents in your local area: university students and working couples.
 Most working couples are willing to pay up to $40 per week for a gym membership.
 However, students typically can’t afford this and are only prepared to pay $25 per week.
 If you charge $25 per week to everyone then you miss out on lots of revenue from the working couples.
 Charge $40 per week and you lose the students.